Phase

 Semantics

-- quantum-expression consists of quantum scalar variables, numeric constant literals, and classical scalar variables, composed using arithmetic operators.
+- phase-expression may consist of quantum scalar variables, numeric constant literals, and classical scalar variables, composed using arithmetic operators.
 See below the set of supported operators.

-- coefficient expression is optional, and may include an execution parameter.
-Note that an execution parameter cannot occur in quantum-expression.
+- The coefficient expression is optional, and may include an execution parameter.
+Note that an execution parameter cannot occur in phase-expression if it contains quantum variables.
 If not provided, the default coefficient value is 1.0.

-- The operation rotates each computational basis state about the Z axis by an angle equal to the value of quantum-expression, multiplied by coefficient if specified.
+- The operation rotates each computational basis state about the Z axis by an angle equal to the value of phase-expression, multiplied by coefficient if specified.

 - The expression must be a polynomial in the quantum variables.
 It is compiled into an Ising-model Hamiltonian, which is evolved per the specified coefficient.